Leaked 'Pandora' records show how the powerful shield assets

 Oxfam International, a British consortium of charities, applauded the Pandora Papers for exposing brazen examples of greed that deprived countries of tax revenue that could be used to finance programs and projects for the greater good.

 “This is where our missing hospitals are," Oxfam said in a statement.
-“This is where the pay-packets sit of all the extra teachers and firefighters and public servants we need.
-Whenever a politician or business leader claims there is ‘no money’ to pay for climate damage and innovation, for more and better jobs, for a fair post-COVID recovery, for more overseas aid, they know where to look."
+“This is where the pay-packets sit of all the extra teachers and firefighters and public servants we need."

+The European Commission, the 27-nation European Union’s executive arm, said in response to the revelations that it is preparing new legislative proposals to enhance tax transparency and reinforce the fight against tax evasion.

 The Pandora Papers are a follow-up to a similar project released in 2016 called the “Panama Papers" compiled by the same journalistic group.

-The latest bombshell is even more expansive, relying on nearly 3 terabytes of data — the equivalent of roughly 750,000 photos on a smartphone — leaked from 14 different service providers doing business in 38 different jurisdictions in the world.
-The records date back to the 1970s, but most of the files span from 1996 to 2020.
+The latest bombshell is even more expansive, relying on data leaked from 14 different service providers doing business in 38 different jurisdictions.
+The records date back to the 1970s, but most are from 1996 to 2020.

-In contrast, the Panama Papers culled through 2.6 terabytes of data leaked by one now-defunct law firm called Mossack Fonseca that was located in the country that inspired that project's nickname.

 The investigation found advisers helped Abdullah, the king of Jordan, set up at least three dozen shell companies from 1995 to 2017, helping the monarch buy 14 homes worth more than $106 million in the U.S. and the U.K. One was a $23 million California ocean-view property bought in 2017 through a British Virgin Islands company.
 The advisers were identified as an English accountant in Switzerland and lawyers in the British Virgin Islands.